Live @ the MM&M Hall of Femme: Women talk about taking action to bridge the gender gap

-HOW POLICY CAN FUEL PROGRESSFrom left: Marc Iskowitz, Editor in Chief at MM&M; Laurie Keating, Alnylam Pharmaceuticals; Susan Windham Bannister, Biomedical Growth Strategies LLC; Massachusetts State Senator Karen E. Spilka; Molly Ryan, Otsuka Pharmaceutical Companies.
+HOW POLICY CAN FUEL PROGRESSFrom left: Marc Iskowitz, MM&M; Laurie Keating, Alnylam Pharmaceuticals; Susan Windham Bannister, Biomedical Growth Strategies; Massachusetts State Senator Karen Spilka; Molly Ryan, Otsuka

 Making change at the policy level is one way to accelerate that change.
 A panel discussion at the event focused on a $1 billion investment in Massachusetts that helped fuel innovation and bring more women to the table in the life sciences industry.
 For example, the fund offers tax incentives for companies that commit to creating and retaining new jobs.